slogemann1/aerozine/config-doc.md

     // Determines whether or not error messages will be sent with responses to failed requests,
     // defaults to false
     "serve_errors": false,
+    // Write error messages and warnings to log file, "log.txt", in the working directory of the
+    // server.
+With this enabled, all request / response errors will be logged, defaults to true "log": true
     // The language of the files served by the server, defaults to null "default_lang": "en",
     // The text encoding of the files served by the server, defaults to "utf-8"